scverse/scvi-tutorials/README.md

 included in the [main repository] as a submodule.
 Please refer to the latter for additional resources.

-[scvi-tools] (single-cell variational inference tools) is part of the scverse® project ([website](https://scverse.org), [governance](https://scverse.org/about/roles)) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
-If you like scverse® and want to support our mission, please consider making a [donation](https://numfocus.org/donate-to-scverse) to support our efforts.

 [anndata]: https://anndata.readthedocs.io/en/latest/
 [main repository]: https://github.com/scverse/scvi-tools
 [pypi-badge]: https://img.shields.io/pypi/v/scvi-tools.svg